justpy-org/justpy/docs/tutorial/page_events.md

 As of version 0.1.2 pages support three events:

 * click - fires when page is clicked
 * [visibilitychange](https://developer.mozilla.org/en-US/docs/Web/API/Document/visibilitychange_event) - fires when the page gains or loses visibility
 * page_ready - fires after a page is ready with an established websocket connection

 Added in version 0.1.3:

 * result_ready: fires when a result from the [`run_javascript`](/reference/webpage/#async-def-run_javascriptself-javascript_string-request_id-sendtrue) method is available.

 In the first example below, `page_ready` is used to load a page with 3,000 Div elements in a staggered manner in order to improve the user experience.

 Try the '/stagger' route and see how it compares to the default.
+### loading 3000 div elements in a staggered manner

 ```python
 import justpy as jp